Return to Cryoglobulinemia Home Page | Comments on this Web page?

 Measuring the Cryocrit in Cryoglobulinemia

 Because cryoglobulins are thermally unstable, any test that measures the quantity of cryoglobulins in the blood must be performed immediately at the place where the blood is sampled.
-Tests to measure cryoglobulins can not be sent out to another lab.
-Even if an outside laboratory claims to measure cryoglobulins, any samples sent to it will be invalid because they cannot be processed according to the necessary steps (below).
+Tests to measure cryoglobulins can only be sent out to another lab if the lab that drew the blood from the patient immediately separated the serum from the blood cells before sending it out.
+Otherwise, even if an outside laboratory claims to measure cryoglobulins, any samples sent to it will be invalid because they cannot be processed according to the necessary steps (below).
 In that case, not only will the quantities of cryoglobulins measured be incorrect, but the test may completely fail to even detect cryoglobulins.
 Without accurate measurement of cryoglobulin levels, no correct assessment can be made of a patient's treatments.

-Therefore, cryoglobulinemia patients must be sure that the lab where their blood is drawn can itself do the measurement tests properly.
-Unfortunately, because of the rarity of cryoglobulinemia, most physicians are unaware of the requirements for valid cryoglobulin tests.
+Therefore, cryoglobulinemia patients must be sure that the lab where their blood is drawn can itself separate the blood cells from the serum at 37°C. Unfortunately, because of the rarity of cryoglobulinemia, most physicians are unaware of the requirements for valid cryoglobulin tests.
 Fortunately, the Cryocrit test can be performed with the equipment that most any medical testing laboratory has, and should cost only about $20 per test.
 The only item that may not be immediately available is a 37°C incubator to put the centrifuge inside of.
 Instead, the centrifuge can be placed in a 37°C walk-in room.

 Below are the instructions used by